Press enter or spacebar to select a desired language.

 (Loans are one month and include return postage).

-• Send an email to circ@seu.edu with your student ID number, the program you are in, and the title, author, etc. of the book that you are requesting.
+• Send an email to circ@seu.edu with your student ID number, the program you are in, and the title, author, chapter, etc. of the book that you are requesting.

 Resources for Instructors